How much does it cost to travel to Cuba? Below you will find my Cuba travel costs per day / destination.

 – Horseback riding to a tobacco plantation, Viñales: 17.5 CUC

-– Hop on hop off bus in Varadero: 5 CUC
+– Hop-on hop-off bus in Varadero: 5 CUC

 Now that you have a general idea of how much it costs to travel to Cuba, I’m going to break down my Cuba travel costs.